International Foundation Programme (IFP)

 You will receive specially written online study materials

-Your study materials and resources are developed by academics appointed by LSE.
+Your study materials and resources are developed by academics.
 They are provided to you online and, alongside the tuition you receive at your institution, they guide you through your studies.

 Your study materials and resources include: